 Being a straight drag queen is both exciting and heart breaking.

-David had a shameful secret.
+David had a shameful secret, though.
 When his parents were gone, he would sneak into his Mom's closet.
 Dressing up in her clothes was a slice of heaven in his dull life He loved the feel of satin and lace against his skin.
 He would put her jewelry on and put a scarf in his hair.
 He knew show tunes.
-He would close his eyes and imagine a crowd clapping and throwing roses at his feet.
+He would close his eyes, use a flashlight for his microphone, sing favorite tunes and imagine a crowd clapping and throwing roses at his feet.

 Then the worst thing happened.
 David was discovered by his mother dressed in a scarlet lace nightgown and sparkling slippers.
 He had forgotten to lock the door and there he was strutting in front of the mirror admiring himself.